- Home

 Questions in this category should be answered by the Government ministries within fourteen (14) days from the date the Questions are dispatched from the Office of the Clerk.

-Questions for Written Answer: These are Questions usually requiring lengthy answers which are not given on the floor of the House, but are printed directly in the Daily Parliamentary Debates.
-Standing Order 29(3) has also given power to the Hon Mr Speaker to reclassify Questions for Oral Answer to Questions for Written Answer.
-This will apply to Questions for Oral Answer not of a policy nature, Questions requiring lengthy answers or detailed statistical data and research
+2. Questions for Written Answer: These are Questions usually requiring lengthy answers which are not given on the floor of the House, but are printed directly in the Daily Parliamentary Debates.
+Standing Order 80 (6) has also given power to the Hon Madam Speaker to reclassify Questions for Oral Answer to Questions for Written Answer.
+This will apply to Questions for Oral Answer not of a policy nature, Questions requiring lengthy answers or detailed statistical data and research.

-In summary, Questions for written answer are Questions where an Hon Member demands a written reply or that in the opinion of the Hon Mr Speaker a Question would be best answered using a written reply.
+In summary, Questions for written answer are Questions where a Hon Member demands a written reply or that in the opinion of the Hon Mr Speaker, a Question would be best answered using a written reply.

-Private Notice or Questions of an Urgent Nature: These are Urgent Questions for Oral Answer asked under Standing Order 30 and are only admissible if the subject matter is judged by Mr Speaker to be of immediate public importance.
+3. Urgent Questions: These are Urgent Questions for Oral Answer asked under Standing Order 82 and are only admissible if the subject matter is judged by Madam Speaker to be of immediate public importance.

-His Honour the Vice-President’s Question Time: In accordance with the provisions of Standing Order 31, the Vice-President, as Leader of Government Business in the House, is allowed up to 30 minutes Question Time.
-These are Questions without notice.
-In the absence of His Honour the Vice-President, there will be no question time.
+5. Questions to the Vice President: In accordance with the provisions of Standing Order 87, Hon Members are allocated 45 minutes every Friday, to ask the Vice-President, as Leader of Government Business in the House, Questions without notice.
+In the absence of Her Honour the Vice-President, there will be no question time.

 A Member is free to withdrawal her/his Question.
 The ministry to which the Question was sent is informed in writing of the withdrawal of the Question.
 If the question is already on the Order Paper, it can only be withdrawn with the approval of the House.